Adam Rippon: 2012–13 season

 In September 2012, Rippon announced a coaching change, moving to train with Rafael Arutyunyan in Lake Arrowhead, California.
 At the 2012 Cup of China, Rippon collided with China's Song Nan – who sustained a concussion and withdrew – a minute into the final warm up before the free skate.
 Rippon said, "I kind of turned around to go into a jump and I think when Nan Song and I saw each other we both tried to avoid each other, but we went in the same way and we went head first into each other."
 Rippon finished 4th at the event and 8th at the 2012 NHK Trophy.
 At the 2013 U.S. Championships, he landed three triple Axels and finished 5th.
 He was assigned to the 2013 Four Continents but withdrew after sustaining an ankle injury on February 2, 2013.

 2013–14 season

+2013 Skate America From left: Adam Rippon(2nd); Tatsuki Machida(1st); Max Aaron(3rd).

 In October 2013, Rippon competed at the 2013 Skate America.
 He included a quadruple Lutz in both his short and long programs.
 He set personal bests in both segments, capturing the silver medal and finishing as the top American over Max Aaron and Jason Brown.
 In November he competed for the NHK Trophy and posted a new ISU personal best in the short program 82.25.
 He landed a quadruple toe loop in both segments and finished fourth overall.
+Rippon had a disappointing result at the 2014 U.S Championships, placing 6th in the short program and 7th in the free skate, finishing 8th overall in his worst ever performance at a senior national event.
+As a result, Rippon failed to qualify for the 2014 Olympic team.